samuelcalegari/NodeJs-Example/README.md

 request, stream-buffers, websocket

 ####Getting Started
 -You will need to setup a subscription with Microsoft Translator.
-[Click Here] (https://www.microsoft.com/en-us/translator/default.aspx) to get started.
+[Click Here] (https://portal.azure.com) to get started.

+-More Infos about Tokens: [Click Here] (http://docs.microsofttranslator.com/oauth-token.html)

--Speech API documentation can be [found here.] (https://docs.microsofttranslator.com/) This app posts translations to a webservice.
+-Speech API documentation can be [found here.] (http://docs.microsofttranslator.com/speech-translate.html) This app posts translations to a webservice.
 You will need a website to post to, or change the app to post locally to the UIWebView.